fusion809/fusion809.github.io-old2/_posts/2016/03/PKG/04-build-methods/03-docker.md

 To find pre-existing containers that you can use, search the [Docker Hub](https://hub.docker.com/).
 To build Debian packages you will probably be better off using the Debian container.
 To pull it (which makes it available for use on your current PC) run:

 {% include Code/codeu.html line1="docker pull debian:latest" %}

+To build a RPM package one would probably be best using the latest official Fedora container, run:

+{% include Code/codeu.html line1="docker pull fedora:latest" %}